TINECO PRESENTS NEW INNOVATIONS IN FLOOR CARE, KITCHEN, AND PERSONAL CARE AT CES 2023

 Floor Care

-- FLOOR ONE S7 Pro: An expansion to Tineco's wet/dry vacuum lineup, this new flagship introduction delivers an optimized cleaning experience with its advanced engineering features, including the SmoothPower self-propulsion system, novel dual-edge cleaning roller, and enhanced scraper technology to keep rollers even cleaner.
+- FLOOR ONE S7 Pro: An expansion to Tineco's wet/dry vacuum lineup, this new flagship introduction delivers an optimized cleaning experience with its advanced engineering features, including the SmoothPower self-propulsion system, novel dual-edge cleaning roller, and floating scraper technology.

 - FLOOR ONE S7 Steam: Building upon the capabilities of wet-dry vacuums, the S7 Steam cordless floor washer adds the ability to sanitize surfaces naturally and effectively with the addition of Steam mode.

-- PURE ONE AIR Pet: Made to clean quick messes effortlessly, PURE ONE AIR Pet weighs less than 2.5 lbs. and features a ZeroTangle brush head, PureCyclone technology, and Tineco's proprietary iLoop Smart Sensor technology.
+- PURE ONE AIR Pet/Pro: Made to clean quick messes effortlessly, the new PURE ONE AIR series weighs less than 2.5 lbs. and features a ZeroTangle brush head, PureCyclone technology, and Tineco's proprietary iLoop Smart Sensor Technology.

 Kitchen